ipobletev/ros1-test/README.md

 ### Mobile Manipulator Package

 *   `roslaunch robot_description display.launch`: Visualizes the robot model in Rviz.
 Useful for checking the URDF model.
-*   `roslaunch robot_description simulation.launch`: Starts the full simulation environment in Gazebo.
+*   `roslaunch robot_description gazebo.launch`: Starts the full simulation environment in Gazebo.
 It spawns the robot, starts state publishers, and launches a behavior tree node.

 ### Robot Arm Config Package (MoveIt!)